leaysgur/slides/docs/vuefes_jp-2025/index.md

 > parser: Improve TS error story · Issue #11582 · oxc-project/oxc
 > https://github.com/oxc-project/oxc/issues/11582

-- Coverage to verify TS syntax support
+- There is a coverage to verify TS syntax support
-  - Can parse (no syntax errors)
+  - 🅰️ Can parse (no syntax errors)
-  - Can't parse (has syntax errors)
+  - 🅱️ Can't parse (has syntax errors)
-- Currently, former is high (99%) but latter is low (40%)
+- Currently, 🅰️ is high (99%) but 🅱️ is low (40%)
-- Can't detect errors requiring type info, dragging it down
+  - Errors requiring type info, dragging it down
-  - Task is to exclude these

 Too many false positive logs, might be missing things we should catch.

+👉🏻 Task: Identify errors for exclusion.

 ---